 After inputting the data into the calculator and reviewing for accuracy, use the findings to compile a compelling report including success stories from high-ranking districts and identify successful strategies in your state that are working to increase school breakfast participation.
 Many states have published school breakfast reports in various forms, so you should consider what will work best for your state.
 For example, states with county-wide school districts may want to present the data in a different manner than states with hundreds of smaller districts.

-FRAC has created a State School Breakfast Report Template and below are examples of recent state reports:
+FRAC has created a State School Breakfast Report Template.
+Contact a member of the child nutrition team for the latest template, as well as examples of recent state reports.